The Birth of a Chef

 Born into a modest family on 28 October 1846 in Villeneuve-Loubet (near Nice in the Alpes-Maritimes), the son of a farrier, at the age of thirteen Auguste Escoffier entered apprenticeship to his uncle, who ran the “Restaurant Français” in Nice, on the corner of the current Place Masséna.
 At the time, Nice was the capital of the County that bore its name, before its annexation by France in 1860.

 Auguste Escoffier then worked at the “Cercle Masséna” (1863), before becoming the chef at the “Restaurant des Frères Provençaux" in Rue Saint-François de Paul.
-In 1864, he worked at the “Hotel Bellevue” in Nice, where he met the owner of the “Petit Moulin Rouge", a famous Parisian restaurant in Rue d’Antin, who offered him the position of assistant roaster.
+In 1864, he worked at the “Hotel Bellevue” in Nice, where he met the owner of the “Petit Moulin Rouge", a famous Parisian restaurant in Avenue d’Antin, who offered him the position of assistant roaster.

 In 1865, he therefore left Nice for Paris, an experience during which he started meeting the famous names of the time.

 In 1870, the Franco-Prussian war broke out.
 He was enlisted as a chef for the general staff of the Army of the Rhine.
 This was the opportunity for him to observe and reflect on the eating habits of troops in combat and envisage new methods for conserving food.
 Then during a period of captivity, he became the Chef for Marshall Mac-Mahon.